-Astuvansalmi rock paintings can be dated based on Lake Saimaa’s history.
-At its highest, the lake’s surface level was around 10-10.5 meters above the current water level.
-Before the Vuoksi River emptying Lake Saimaa formed, only the paintings on the upmost part of the rock could have been above water.
-After a thousand years, the surface level had fallen sufficiently to reveal the rock terrace in front of the paintings.
-The pictures at Astuvansalmi therefore date back to approximately 4000-2200 BCE.
+Astuvansalmi rock paintings were painted on different levels on the rock wall depending on the height of the water level.
+At its highest, the water level was around 10-10.5 meters above the current level.
+Before the Vuoksi river burst open towards Lake Laatokka, only the upmost paintings were above water level.
+A thousand years later, the level had fallen to reveal the rock terrace.
+The rock paintings at Astuvansalmi therefore date back to approximately 4000-2200 BCE.
 The painting area is around 16.5 m wide and 5.5 m tall.

 Around 80 pictures have been found on Astuvansalmi’s rock.
 The motifs include human figures, moose, boats, fish, lines, as well as hand and paw prints.
 In addition, the rock shows a covering layer of red.
 The most common pictures are a moose, a human figure, or a boat.

-The pictures were originally painted with falu red, a paint made from soil high in residual copper, and therefore the visibility of the paintings differs according to the season and the weather.
+The pictures were originally painted with red mullet, a paint made from soil high in residual copper, and therefore the visibility of the paintings differs according to the season and the weather.
 A picture visible in the autumn might be hidden in the sunlight of the summer.

 The curiosity of Astuvansalmi is the female figure holding a bow, often called Artemis of Astuvansalmi.
 Depictions of women with weapons in rock art have not been found anywhere else in Finland.

-Another point of interest are the three human figures with horns on their heads.
-Exploratory divings by the paintings have discovered three amber pendants depicting human faces and a pendant with a hole, which has been interpreted to depict a bear.
+Another point of interest are the three horned human figures.
+Exploratory divings by the rock of Astuvansalmi have discovered three amber pendants depicting human faces and a pendant with a hole, which has been interpreted to depict a bear.

-The rock paintings are free to look at and admire for everyone, and we hope it stays that way also in the future.
-Therefore it is forbidden to touch the paintings or mark the rock in any way.
+You are welcome to admire the paintings.
+To preserve the site untouched also for future generation, it is forbidden to touch the paintings or mark the rock in any way.
 The paintings are protected by the Antiquities Act.